-Tip: In this phase, we’ll work on a single data point (target value).
+Tip: We’ll work on a single data point (target value) in this phase.
 Don’t forget: the bullet graph contains six different elements.

 We need to change the chart type, so use the ‘Stacked Line with Markers’ type on the right-side pane.

 Click on the secondary axis checkbox; now it’s active.
-You have to see a filled circle as a target value.
+First, you have to see a filled circle as a target value.

 Format the Actual Value Bar

 In the picture below, we selected the actual value row.
-Select the secondary axis checkbox!
+Next, select the secondary axis checkbox!